How to Choose an Indoor Table Tennis Table

-Do you just want to play occasionally at home, or are you looking for a table for regular training (or even for a club)?
-Indoor tables are designed for dry rooms – you will be rewarded with better ball bounce, stability and longer life.
+Do you just want to play a few games at home now and then, or are you looking for a table for regular practice (or maybe even for a club)?
+Indoor tables are designed for dry environments—you’ll be rewarded with better ball bounce, stability, and a longer lifespan.

-Look for easy assembly, wheels and reasonable stability.
+Look primarily for easy folding, wheels, and decent stability.

-2) Regular training / more demanding recreation – 19 mm (training/sport)
+2) Regular training / more strenuous recreational activities – 19 mm (training/sports)

-Look for a sturdier frame, better stability when folded and comfortable handling.
+Look for a sturdier frame, better stability when folded, and easy handling.

-22 mm already gives a noticeably “cleaner” and more consistent bounce.
-You also often get a more robust construction, brakes on the wheels and height adjustment of the legs.
+The 22 mm model already provides a noticeably “smoother” and more consistent rebound.
+You’ll also often get a sturdier construction, brakes on the wheels, and height-adjustable legs.

-For clubs and players who want that “tournament” feel: ITTF certification and 25 mm blade.
+For clubs and players who want that “tournament” feel: ITTF certification and a 25-mm blade.

-Please note: some racing models may be without wheels (check the product details).
+Note: Some competition models may not include wheels (check the product details).

 5) Premium interior design

-1) Thickness of the blade (mm) = the quickest shortcut to the feel of the game
+1) Board thickness (mm) = the quickest way to get the right feel for the game

 • 16 mm: recreational play, good for “occasional” use

-• 19 mm: the most common “golden mean” for home and training
+• 19 mm: the most common “happy medium” for home use and practice

-• 22 mm: more competitive bounce and higher stability for frequent play
+• 22 mm: more competitive bounce and greater stability during frequent play

-Don’t just think about whether it will fit, but also how you will transport it (doors, hallway, stairs).
-Hobby tables usually have storage dimensions of around 155 × 74 × 165 cm (always check the specific model).
+Don’t just consider “whether it will fit”—also think about where you’ll be moving it through (doors, hallways, stairs).
+For hobby tables, the stored dimensions are typically around ~155 × 74 × 165 cm (always check the specific model).

-If you want to train alone, a table where one half can be set up as a rebound wall is suitable.
+If you want to train on your own, a table where one half can be set up as a bounce wall is ideal.

 5) Indoor = dry environment

-Indoor tables are not designed for humidity and temperature fluctuations (a humidity limit is typically specified).
-For an unheated, damp garage, consider an outdoor model.
+Indoor tables are not designed to withstand humidity or temperature fluctuations (a humidity limit is typically specified).
+For an unheated, damp garage, you should consider an outdoor model instead.

 Frequently Asked Questions (FAQ)